-Why Would You Have to Replace a Tap Washer?
+Why Would You Have To Replace A Tap Washer?

 Tap washers are small disks that sit inside the tap itself.
 Typically, a tap should have two major components; the tap washer and the seat.
 When you turn the tap off, the washer will push against the seat to make a watertight seal, and eventually, the water will be prevented from moving out of the tap.

 That tap washer doesn’t have everlasting life.
-As time moves on tap washers will eventually wear out.
+As time moves on, tap washers will eventually wear out.
 Due to wear and tear, the tap washer may fail to create a watertight seal, and as a result, water may start dripping through the spout.

-How to Change a Tap Washer
+How To Change A Tap Washer

 First off, keep in mind that this guide focus on standard taps.
 So, endeavour to check whether your taps belong to the standard category or not.
 If you have any doubt in this regard, try to call a professional and ask for their opinion.
 It is worth noting that taps work differently, and while this guide will likely help resolve a leaky tap, we can’t provide a 100% guarantee unless we know your tap.
-Now, before we proceed to the seven simple steps of replacing a tap washer, let’s discuss the essential tools to get the job done.
+Before we proceed to the seven simple steps of replacing a tap washer, let’s discuss the essential tools to get the job done.

-A Step-by-step Guide To Change a Tap Washer
+A Step-By-Step Guide To Change A Tap Washer

 Step 1: First and foremost, ensure you switch off your main water supply.
 Otherwise, you will flood your kitchen or bathroom.
 Under the tap, you may find an isolation valve.
 Turn the valve off to block water to the sink.
-If you don’t have a valve, then head straight to the mains and turn off the water supply.
+If you don’t have a valve, head straight to the mains and turn off the water supply.

 Step 3: Take out the cover from the tap with a screwdriver to expose the valve.
 Afterwards, use the spanner to remove the valve.
-If you realise that the valve is stiff, hold it in place with a wrench, and use a cloth to protect the tap.
+If you realise the valve is stiff, hold it in place with a wrench, and use a cloth to protect the tap.
 Now, try to remove it again with the spanner.

 Step 5: At this stage, insert the new tap washer (of the same size) into the position of the old, worn washer.

 Step 6: Reassemble the tap.
-Use your spanner to screw the valve back into its position carefully and ensure that you do not overtighten it; otherwise, the tap will be damaged.
+Use your spanner to screw the valve back into its position and ensure that you do not overtighten it; otherwise, the tap will be damaged.
 Return the top to the tap and tighten it.

-Prevention of Leaky Taps
+Prevention Of Leaky Taps